w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 managing the bounty to completion, they will receive their deposit back and part of the bounty funding as a payment for their job.

-Curators are expected to have a well-balanced track record related to the issues the bounty tries to
+Curators are expected to have a well-balanced track record in addressing the issues that the bounty wants to
 resolve: they should be at least knowledgeable on the topics the bounty touches and show project management skills or experience.
 These recommendations ensure an effective use of the mechanism.
 A Bounty is a reward for a specified body of work - or specified set of objectives - that needs to be